opendatasoft/ods-documentation/source/publishing_data/08_configuring_dataset_export/configuring_dataset_export.rst

 Users can download any published dataset in a variety of formats, from the Export tab of the front office (see :doc:`Exporting data </exploring_catalog_and_datasets/04_getting_involved/exporting_data>`).

-In the OpenDataSoft platform, the configuration of the available exports is done in the Export tab of the edition interface of each dataset.
+In the Opendatasoft platform, the configuration of the available exports is done in the Export tab of the edition interface of each dataset.

 Specifying a sort for exports
 -----------------------------